Jainism in Kerala

 Origin of Jainism in Kerala

 In the beginning of Christian era, Jainism was well established in Kerala.
-Ilango Adigal, author of the Tamil epic Silappadikaram, was among the notable royal patrons of the Jain religion in Kerala who , lived in Trikkanaa-Mathilakam which attained fame as a centre of Jain culture and learning in the South
+Ilango Adigal, author of the Tamil epic Silappadikaram, was among the notable royal patrons of the faith, Faith in Kerala World Health Organization , lived in Trikkanaa-Mathilakam that earned fame as a center of Jain culture and learning in the South.

 • The temple architecture of Kerala owes much to Jain Vaasthu Silpa, Among the present-day temples are: